aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 ![png](/img/2020-06-01_01/output_25_0.png)

 Here is the data for dep.
-75 (Seine):
+75 (Paris):

 ```python